 (a) of any deviations or discrepancies from the projections contained in the Budget in excess of fifteen percent (15%) of a particular Monthly line item or $10,000 for such line item, whichever is less;

-(b) if Operator reasonably anticipates that the Operating Expenses for such Month may exceed the Operating Expenses set forth in the the Budget for such Month by more than ten percent (10%); and
+(b) if Operator reasonably anticipates that the Operating Expenses for such Month may exceed the Operating Expenses set forth in the Budget for such Month by more than ten percent (10%); and

 (c) of the occurrence of a Force Majeure Event, change in Applicable Law, or other event or circumstance beyond the reasonable control of Operator which occurs and which results in an increase in costs to Operator in performing its obligations hereunder.

 8.8.
-Budget Bonus or Penalty.
-Subject to Section 10.2, if the Actual Operating Expenses (excluding any expenditure is necessary to remedy an Emergency and is otherwise incurred in compliance with Article 18) in any Month exceed the amount set forth in the Budget provided by Operator for such Month (the “Budget Overrun”), Owner shall be assessed and pay to Owner the Budget Overrun for that Month.
-The deduction of the Budget Overrun shall not exceed the total amount of the Operating Fees to be paid hereunder.
-If the amount set forth in the Budget provided by Operator for any Month exceeds the Actual Operating Expenses (the “Budget Surplus”), then Operator shall be entitled to received the Budget Bonus, subject to the Section 10.1.
+Budget Bonus or Budget Overrun.
+Subject to Section 10.1, if (a) the Actual Operating Expenses (excluding any expenditure is necessary to remedy an Emergency and is otherwise incurred in compliance with Article 18) in any calendar year exceed (b) the sum of (i) the amount set forth in the Budget provided by Operator for such calendar year plus (ii) two percent (2%) of such Budget (the “Budget Overrun”), Operator shall be assessed and pay to Owner the Budget Overrun for that calendar year. .
+Subject to the Section 10.1, if (a) the difference of (i) the amount set forth in the Budget provided by Operator for such calendar year minus (ii) two percent (2%) of such Budget exceeds (b) the Actual Operating Expenses (the “Budget Surplus”), then Operator shall be entitled to received the Budget Bonus.

+8.9 Bank Accounts.
+Operator shall establish and maintain a bank account in Operator's name for which Comptroller must be a signatory on any checks or withdrawals.
+Within ten (10) days of Operator providing all of the reports and information required to be provided by Operator for a Month, Owner will deposit in Operator's account the amount Operator is owed under this Agreement for such Month.

 ARTICLE 9